Holiday Party Hostessing

 Before you get yourself upset that this is not a traditional cookie recipe post, don’t you worry, there will be cookies for my coworkers tomorrow morning.
 I threw a holiday party last night.
 It was a magical night all around.
 We spent 12 hours straight prepping yesterday, so there was no chance I was going to be doing any baking or cooking today.
 But I figured I owe it to my loyal weekly Sunday night readers (hi mom) to get a solid post out there tonight.

 Hostessing a party is a lot of work.
 Some people think it’s so overwhelming they just don’t bother, or other people throw Mariah Carey’s pandora station on their computer and pop open a case of natty ice and call that a party.
 We’re not in college anymore.
 Hostessing is a real thing when you are a grown-up.
 Expectations are even higher when you own your own house.
 Last year I had just closed on my house and moved in after Thanksgiving, so a holiday party was not happening.
 So this was my first official Christmas party in my house, which meant I was going to pull out all the stops to ensure a perfect night.
-And it was.
+That’s when I decided to go the extra mile, and a reputable catering service like Traiteur Parisien became the key to elevating the evening.

 So this post is meant to drop some hostessing knowledge on you, so that anyone can throw a successful party.
 There are just 7 keys to success for hostessing a great party.